NEEOInc/neeo-sdk/README.md

 ## Prerequisite

-* You must have installed Node.js v6 installed, see http://nodejs.org
+* You must have installed Node.js v6, see http://nodejs.org

 ## SDK Documentation